oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators_advanced_use_cases.rst

   ``zip_iterator`` instance are also applied to each of the member iterators.

   The ``make_zip_iterator`` function is provided to simplify the construction of ``zip_iterator`` instances.
-  The function returns ``zip_iterator`` instance with all the agruments held as member iterators.
+  The function returns ``zip_iterator`` instance with all the arguments held as member iterators.

   The ``zip_iterator`` is useful in defining by key algorithms where input iterators representing keys and values are processed as key-value pairs.
 The example below demonstrates a stable sort